- Take a city tour of Santiago and learn about modern Chilean culture

 This is the hardest portion of the hike, However, once you arrive at the lagoon at the base of the Paine Massif and stare up at the nearby Cuernos del Paine (Horns of Paine) jutting into the sky, you'll likely forget all about your exhaustion.
 Upon arrival, you'll have ample time to rest by the lagoon and marvel at the amazing rock formations as you enjoy a delicious picnic lunch.

 Afterward, you'll begin the return trip back down the trail.
-The descent takes approximately four hours, at the end of which you'll arrive back to the hotel.
+The descent takes approximately four hours, at the end of which you'll arrive back at the hotel.